gfannes/champ/amp/uc1.md

 			- [x] Can be woken by file update events from LSP
 - [ ] Support searching in non-AMP data of Chore

-# Annotate parts of source code with project and status tags &!annotate
+# Annotate parts of source code with project and status tags &&annotate
 - [/] Support aggregation of AMP tags
 	- Rework Node.orgs
 		- [x] Keep refs to defs in chores